 What Are Dividend Stocks?

 Dividend stocks are profit distributions made by a corporation that are sent to shareholders via company shares.
 They allow companies to reward shareholders without costing too much money in return.
-By offering dividend stocks, companies have the opportunity to show their financial stability while also enticing future investors.
-Dividend stocks also help the share price soar.
+By offering dividends, companies have the opportunity to show their financial stability while also enticing future investors.

 Distributions are typically made on a set schedule, though some companies may make their payments irregularly with no set schedule in mind.
-If they’re on a set schedule, they’re often distributed four times a year on a quarterly basis.
-They may also be paid out semi-annually or once a year.
+If they’re on a set schedule, they’re often distributed on a quarterly basis.
+They may also be paid out semi-annually or even once a year.
+Dividend Stocks Online is a great resource to research stocks and funds offering dividends.
+They have a robust selection of tool and scanners capable of filtering stocks by a wide variety of parameters.

 Pros and Cons of Investing In Dividend Stocks